 Commenting Guidelines

-Over the years Huzzahnians have worked hard to develop the skills and attitudes that help build global connections through commenting.
-This year, 2011-2012, Huzzahnians are sharing their thoughts on commenting in a slideshow.
+Huzzahnians have worked hard to develop the skills and attitudes that help build global connections through commenting.
+In the slideshow below, Huzzahnians from 2011-12 share their thoughts on commenting.
 What have we missed?
-Scroll down below the slideshow to read the excellent advice of past students.
+Scroll down below the slideshow to read the excellent advice written by student bloggers through the years.

 Guidelines written by the 2010-11 bloggers of Huzzah!